GET ANSWERS TO YOUR QUESTIONS

-A co-pay, short for “co-payment,” is a small, fixed amount of money that the insurance provider requires the insured person to pay at the time of service each time he or she comes in for an office visit.
+A co-pay, short for “co-payment,” fixed amount of money that the insurance provider requires the insured person to pay at the time of service each time he or she comes in for an office visit.

 8. What are “in-network” and “out-of-network” providers?

 In-network providers are providers who are contracted with your specific insurance plan.
 When providers are contracted with your plan, the benefits from the insurance company are much greater than if the provider is not contracted (out-of-network) with your plan.
-Patient responsibility is to check with the insurance if the office in or out of the network before any services.
+The patient's responsibility is to check with the insurance if the office is in or out of the network before any services.